 Only about 13 percent of people naturally sleep from around midnight to 8am, according to research from German chronobiologists.
 A third of people would naturally go to sleep earlier, while 56 percent of people would biologically opt for a later bedtime.

 But early birds do get the worms – the worms in this case being praise from their bosses.
 Managers perceive employees who get in early to be more conscientious, and they give them better performance reviews than workers who stagger in later.

 “Workplaces should be making the connection between chronotypes and how we’re designed to work,” says organizational psychologist Amantha Imber, PhD, CEO of innovation consultancy Inventium and author of Creating Your Most Productive Workday.
 “You can’t put everyone into the same mold, biologically.
 You want people to be working when they’re at peak mental performance.”

 Workplaces should be making the connection between chronotypes and how we’re designed to work.Amantha Imber

-If your company isn’t quite as forward thinking, all is not lost.
+But even if your company isn’t quite so forward-thinking, all is not lost.
 Structuring your work day around your body’s natural energy highs and lows can help you be more effective, even within the typical nine-to-five day.

 Optimize your chronotype